ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 There isn't a generally accepted standard for indoor air quality that I am aware of however, Bosch has provided a closed source binary called [BSEC](https://www.bosch-sensortec.com/bst/products/all_products/BSEC) for use with the BME680 to do that calculation.
 Based on the description in the datasheet they're likely doing something similar to what is implemented in the IAQ class.

 ## Enclosure
 For the enclosure I customized [The Ultimate box maker](https://www.thingiverse.com/thing:1264391).

+My 3D printer didn't do a good job on the 2.05mm tap drill holes for the Pi Zero W so i opened those up with a 5/64 drill, ran a M2.5x0.45 through through then finished up with some M2.5 nylon screws (Amazon is your friend for things like this).

 ![enclosure](/img/IMG_3570.JPG)